B4cktr4ckers/maltego-user-guide/README.md

 - **Connecting OSINT data** to malware samples for deeper analysis. <br>

 <img src="recources/Affaire_Commenary.png" width="800">
-Exemple of a map for a murder case.
+Exemple of a map for a murder case 🗡️.

 ---